The Périgord of

 Changes to Your Reservation

-You are responsible for securing your own passport, valid for at least six months after the completion of your trip, and with at least two blank pages for French entry and exit stamps.
-No visa is required for visits to France.
+You are responsible for securing your own passport, valid for at least six months after the completion of your trip.

 Health and Medical Issues

 We welcome all travelers, but you must be in good health to participate in our trips.
-This trip requires a reasonable amount of walking – up to a mile, possibly uphill or on uneven pavements or cobblestone streets and streets without curb cuts.
-You must be able to climb several flights of stairs and board buses on your own.
-We regret that we cannot provide individual assistance if you require the use of a wheelchair or have other personal needs; in such cases you must be accompanied by a companion who will assist you, and you will have to incur the costs of taxis or other special transport.
+Our trips require a reasonable amount of walking, possibly several hours a day, uphill or on uneven streets or streets without curb cuts.
+You must be able to climb stairs and board trains and buses on your own.
+We regret that we cannot provide individual assistance if you require the use of a wheelchair or have other personal needs; in such cases you must be accompanied by a companion who will assist you.

 If you are unable to navigate this amount of walking, you will not be able to participate fully in the trip, and we suggest you choose another type of trip.
 We cannot provide individual alternatives to the planned group activities.
 If your fitness level does not allow you to keep up with the group and/or travel on public transportation, you will be responsible for planning your own activities and for any additional costs incurred (for instance, but not limited to, personal taxis, train tickets, and entrance fees).